holeyfield33-art/SurfaceTrace/docs/COURSE_AND_RUN_MANUAL.md

     Does the UI open on :5173?
     |-- No -> Is npm run dev:web running?
 Is port 5173 free?
     |-- Yes
         |
+        Is the VS Code Ports panel empty in a local Windows workspace?
+        |-- Yes -> Expected.
+Open localhost directly or inspect Windows sockets.
+        |-- No/remote -> Confirm the remote 5173 and 8787 ports are forwarded.
+        |
         Does import fail?
         |-- Invalid HAR -> Confirm you selected fixtures/sample.har unchanged.